BiaPyX/BiaPy-doc/source/get_started/installation.rst

                 .. note::
                   Whenever you want to run BiaPy through Docker you need to `start Docker Desktop <https://docs.docker.com/desktop/install/windows-install/#start-docker-desktop>`__ first.

-        Then the only thing you need to do is double-click in BiaPy binary you downloaded.
+        Then, the only thing you need to do is double-click in BiaPy binary you downloaded.
+The next step consists in `select the specific workflow <select_workflow.html>`_ that aligns with your intended use.

    .. tab:: Google Colab